-If you suffer from neck pain, there are a few exercises you'll definitely want to avoid.
+If you have neck pain, there are a few exercises you'll definitely want to avoid.
 In addition to the short list of weight-training moves you should never do, there are also warm-up exercises, cool-down stretches and form modifications to other exercises that also present risks.
-You might be surprised to find that doing a few exercises that specifically target the neck muscles is actually a good idea, as long as you don't suffer from a serious biomechanical deficiency.

 Stop Doing These Four Exercises

 There are four exercises, or specific versions of exercises, actually, that you should never do if you have a bad neck.
 The first is sit-ups or crunches with your hands laced behind your head.
 This move places a lot of strain on the discs between the vertebrae in your neck and can cause disc herniation.
 The second exercise to skip is the lat pull-down with the bar behind your neck.
 Bending the head forward during this move causes excessive flexion in the cervical vertebrae.

 The same is true of the military press, with the bar dipping behind the head.
 Finally, you should avoid such extreme exercises as the front and rear neck bridge, which place tremendous amounts of pressure on the cervical spine.

 The warm-up and cool-down are important parts of a weight-training workout, and while it's important to include neck exercises for strength, there are a couple of high-risk movements you should avoid.
 First is the full neck roll, often done during warm-up, which moves your head in a circular pattern.
 This motion can compress the nerves in your neck and cause damage to the discs there.

 During the cool-down, you should never stretch the neck by pressing the hand against your head.
 Instead, slowly and gently move your head from side to side, holding for about five seconds in each position.